gdiet/backup/README.md

 Notes:

 * Don't mount more than one dedup file system if you can avoid it.
-If you cannot avoid it, make sure the dedup file systems have unique mount points and temp directories configured - see below.
+If you cannot avoid it, make sure the dedup file systems have unique mount points configured - see below.
 * The `write-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
 * By default, `write-dedupfs` uses the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order use a different repository directory.
 * For additional options, read the `write-dedupfs` script and the paragraphs below.

 ### Mount The File System Without GUI

-If you want to mount the dedup file system without a GUI, run `write-dedupfs-console`.
+Windows: If you want to mount the dedup file system without a GUI, run `write-dedupfs-console`.
 This behaves like `write-dedupfs` except that it does not start a GUI.
 So see above for more details on how `write-dedupfs-console` works.

+Linux: The `write-dedupfs` script mounts the dedup file system without a GUI.
+It behaves like the Windows `write-dedupfs-console`, except that it mounts the file system to `tmp/mnt` by default.
+To mount the file system somewhere else, call the script with a `mount=/target/folder` parameter.

+Notes:

+* On Linux, mount the dedup file system to an existing (empty, writable) directory.
+* On Linux, unmount using `umount` only, don't stop the process.

 ### Mount The File System Read-Only